plone/volto/docs/source/contributing/acceptance-tests.md

 Volto uses [Cypress](https://www.cypress.io/) for browser-based acceptance testing.

-There are a number of fixtures available covering all the configuration use cases.
+There are a number of tests available covering all the configuration use cases.
-These fixtures have both a specific backend and frontend configuration setup and a related set of tests.
+These tests have both a specific backend and frontend configuration setup and a related set of tests.
 The CI infrastructure runs them all automatically on every push to a branch or PR.

 The tests can be run in headless mode (same as the CI does), or within the Cypress user interface.